Leadership Awards

 Description

-• Eligibility: Nominees must be a current P&A, Civil Service, AFSCME, or Teamster staff member at UMD and must not have won the award in the past 5 years.
+• Eligibility: Nominees must be a current P&A, Civil Service, AFSCME, or Teamster staff member at UMD.

-• Genuine Concern: Nominees must exhibit genuine concern for the wellbeing of students, fostering a positive and supportive environment.
+• Genuine Concern: Nominees must exhibit genuine concern for the wellbeing of students, demonstrating a commitment to students’ success, both in and out of the classroom.

-• Commitment to Inclusivity: Consideration will be given to staff who foster an inclusive and welcoming environment at UMD, promoting diversity and ensuring that all students feel valued and included.
+• Commitment to Inclusivity and Belonging: Consideration will be given to staff who foster an inclusive and welcoming environment at UMD, ensuring that all students feel a sense of belonging.

-• Nominators may be any current UMD student, faculty, or staff.
-Preference will be given to nominations from students.
+• Nominators may be any current UMD student, faculty, staff, or alumni, but at least one nominator must be a current student.

 Recent Recipients